compomics/peptide-shaker/README.md

 ### From the Command Line

 The main purpose of PeptideShaker is to make it simpler to process and display the results of multiple search engines.
-We believe that a graphical user interface would be the best choice for most users, and therefore made PeptideShaker with a graphical user interface.
-However, PeptideShaker can also be used via the command line, for example for incorporation into different analysis pipelines.
+A graphical user interface is the best choice for smaller projects.
+PeptideShaker can also be used _via_ the command line, and be incorporated in different analysis pipelines.

 For details about the command line see: [PeptideShakerCLI](https://github.com/compomics/peptide-shaker/wiki/PeptideShakerCLI).